 I know the feeling.
 You go to the closet a few months after you reorganized it only to find it cluttered again.
 What happened to that neat and tidy closet you decluttered a few months ago?
 How did it get this way again?
 Let me tell you that maintaining an organized closet does take some maintenance.
 But not hours.
 Just a few minutes each month using the Closet Organizing Checklist and you will be on your way to an organized closet with your favorite wardrobes at your fingertips!
 Let’s go through the simple Closet Organizing Checklist:

 1. Each family member takes ownership of their own closets.
 Make it a family affair!

-3. Take everything out and place the items on the bed by clothing type: shoes, blouses/shirts, trousers/pants, dresses, skirts etc.…
+3. Place all items on the bed by clothing type: shoes, blouses/shirts, trousers/pants, dresses, skirts, etc….

-4. Sort clothing by: what you wear and love by work and play, what is worn/dated-toss, what doesn’t fit-donate, what you don’t wear- donate.
+4. Sort clothing by what you wear and love-by work and play, by what is worn-out/dated-toss, what doesn’t fit-donate, what you don’t wear-donate.

 Putting pieces into sections or areas of your closet will not only help you see what you have but help you get dressed faster in the outfits that you like the most.
 You will feel terrific and more put together no matter what your style!

 Do you feel exhausted when you look at your closet?
 Or do you excited and motivated?
 If you feel exhausted, you should look at what you have that you can wear that makes you feel fabulous and looks fabulous on you.
 Don’t keep things that no longer fit, or that you don’t feel fabulous wearing!
 If you have a few classic valuable pieces that you can wear, but it motivates you, keep them.
 But just one or two!